 Transforming Chewing Gum at the Front End

-Working on site with the Wrigley*(see bottom) global design team, marketing, engineering, and supply chain, Will supported the strategy, design, and launch of the Extra Mega Pack.
-Selling millions of units since 2015, and winning the 2016 Ameristar Award (Insititute of Packaging Professionals), the package successfully innovates in the fastest-growing segment in the category with a new consumer-driven form factor.
+Working on site with the Wrigley(see bottom) global design team, marketing, engineering, and supply chain, Will supported the strategy, design, and launch of the Extra Mega Pack.
+Selling tens of millions of units since 2015, and winning the 2016 Ameristar Award (Insititute of Packaging Professionals), the package successfully innovates in the fastest-growing segment in the category with a new consumer-driven form factor.

 The cross-functional team collaborated closely to develop the best possible packaging solution.
 Will helped ensure all details were considered, down to features like frosting the bottom face of the plastic to discreetly hold the required inkjet printed expiration dates (the ink doesn't stick to glossy surfaces!).
 The outer wrap maximizes freshness and on-shelf branding, while the clear rigid plastic shows off Wrigley's trademark stick gum.
 The inner paperboard sleeve designed to keep the gum standing through the lifetime of the pack also aids in filling.

 Business needs, consumer insights, and white space in the market strategically combined in design criteria for the new offering.
 Marketing determined the new desired piece count, but other aspects were still intangible.
 Scenarios and use-cases of the offering influenced the proportion, materials, and form of the structure.
 The pack was designed for best presentation in-store and on shelf.

 Proven through Iteration